roryprimrose/ModelBuilder/README.md

 var value = configuration.Create<MyType>();
 ```

 The items held by a build configuration can be modified for specific scenarios.
-For example, generating an Age value using the `AgeValueGeneartor` creates an age between 1 and 100.
-This value generation behavior can be modified.
+For example, generating an Age value using the `AgeValueGenerator` creates an age between 1 and 100 and generating sets of items using `EnumerableTypeCreator` creates an enumerable set of data containing a random number of 10 and 30 between items.
+The logic of these can be modified before creating a value.

 ```
 var model = Model.UsingDefaultConfiguration()
     .UpdateValueGenerator<AgeValueGenerator>(x => x.MinAge = 18)
     .Create<Person>();

+var dataSet = Model.UsingDefaultConfiguration()
+    .UpdateTypeCreator<EnumerableTypeCreator>(x => x.MinCount = x.MaxCount = 10)
+    .Create<IEnumerable<Person>>();
 ```

 ### IConfigurationModule
 An `IConfigurationModule` defines a reusable configuration definition that is applied to `IBuildConfiguration`.
-You can use the `DefaultConfigurationModule` or write your own by creating a class that implements IConfigurationModule.
+You can write your own by creating a class that implements IConfigurationModule.

 ```
 public class MyCustomModule : IConfigurationModule